ibpdas/valueline/README.md

 This creates three persistent challenges:

 - **Unclear attribution** between foundational work and outcomes
 - **Competing priorities** that dilute focus
-- **Fragmented collaboration** across directorates
+- **Fragmented collaboration** across teams and functions

 When the line of sight is weak, organisations:

-- focus effort in the wrong places
+- Focus effort in the wrong places
-- misread progress
+- Misread progress
-- invest without addressing root causes
+- Imvest without addressing root causes
-- experience delayed or diluted impact
+- Experience delayed or diluted impact
+- Create quick fixes that become future bottlenecks

 ### How ValueLine addresses this